Meditation and Full Morning Service

 Ask your question.
 It does not have to be formally phrased, but do be succinct because others are waiting.
 The interview usually consists of a short conversation.
 You may ask for clarification if you don’t understand something.
 When the interview is over, the teacher will indicate it by ringing the bell; make gassho in acceptance, stand, and bow slightly to the teacher.
 Sidestep to the altar and make a bow from the waist.
 Go to the door, face the teacher and bow from the waist, and then leave.

 Our teachers would like the Sangha to know that sanzen is available for all.
 So please, if you wish to go to sanzen, sign up and get in line, and don’t feel you need to hold back to give others the opportunity.
-If you are turned away due to lack of time, you can return the next week and ask the jisha to put you toward the front of the line.
-If you have an urgent question for sanzen, let the jisha know, and she or he may be able to put you further up in the line.
+If you are turned away due to lack of time, you can return the next week and ask the jisha to put you toward the front of the line, or schedule informal sanzen with a teacher during the week.
+If you have an urgent question for sanzen, let the jisha know, and s/he may be able to put you further up in the line.

 The clappers are struck at the end of the first period of zazen; make gassho.
 Monastics and Lay Buddhists place their wagessas, rakhusus or kesas upon their heads and everyone slowly chants the Kesa Verse three times: